Zylann/godot_voxel/doc/source/api/VoxelTool.md

 Note 2: Beware of using high `sphere_radius` and high `blur_radius` as the performance can drop quickly if this is called 60 times a second.

+- [void](#)<span id="i_do_surface"></span> **do_surface**( [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) sphere_center, [float](https://docs.godotengine.org/en/stable/classes/class_float.html) sphere_radius, [float](https://docs.godotengine.org/en/stable/classes/class_float.html) strength )

+Adds/removes (depending on `mode`) a value to/from all voxels within a sphere.
+Added/removed value will be equal to `strength` at the center of the sphere, and decreases linearly to zero at the surface of the sphere.
+Voxels outside the sphere will not be affected.

+`sphere_center` is position in the terrain that will be smoothed out.

+`sphere_radius` radius of a sphere from the `center` where voxel values will be affected.
+Should be greater than zero.

+`strength` value that controls maximal value that will be added/removed to/from voxels.
+Should be in range [0, 1].
+Suggested to keep value same as `sdf_scale`.

+Note 1: This is currently implemented only for terrain that uses SDF data (smooth voxels).

+Note 2: This is meant to be analogous to Surface tool from Unreal Engine Voxel Plugin.

 - [Vector4i](https://docs.godotengine.org/en/stable/classes/class_vector4i.html)<span id="i_u16_indices_to_vec4i"></span> **u16_indices_to_vec4i**( [int](https://docs.godotengine.org/en/stable/classes/class_int.html) _unnamed_arg0 )

 Decodes raw voxel integer data from the INDICES channel into a 4-integer vector.